Ecwid/ecwid-api-docs/includes/_products.md

 **HTTP Status** | Description
 --------- | -----------| -----------
+403 | Access token doesn't have `read_catalog` scope
+404 | Product or file is not found
-500 | Request failed or there was an internal server error 404 | Product or file is not found
+500 | Request failed or there was an internal server error

 #### Error response body (optional)